What is Interest Expense?

 How to Calculate Interest Expense?

 To forecast interest expense in a financial model, the standard convention is to calculate the amount based on the average between the beginning and ending debt balances from the balance sheet.

-In short, the amount of interest owed is a function of a company’s projected debt balances and the corresponding interest rate assumptions.
+In short, the amount of interest expense owed is a function of a company’s projected debt balances and the terms stated in the original lending arrangement.

 The interest incurred is equal to the average debt principal balance multiplied by the applicable interest rate assumption, which can either be based on a fixed or floating rate (i.e. adjusts based on movements on an underlying benchmark rate).

-Typically, loans are priced using a floating interest rate, whereas bonds are priced at a fixed interest rate.
+- Interest Rate Pricing Structure → Loans are normally priced using a floating interest rate, whereas bonds are priced at a fixed interest rate.